lemlac/mulem/docs/reference.md

 ## Operators

 The philosophy of Mu is that symbols should be easy to understand and that generally keywords are preferred over symbols.
 Most symbols are consistent with their contextual meaning, for example `*` relates to math, `!` relates to exceptions, `&` relates to tuples, etc..
-There's also a common pattern where repeating an operator is a more advanced version of that operator, for example: `+` addition vs `++` concatenation, `*` multiplication vs `**` exponentiation, `/` division vs `//` floor division, and `%` truncated division modulo (the remainder) vs `%%` floor division modulo (binding to a range).
+There's also a common pattern where repeating an operator is a more advanced version of that operator, for example: `+` addition vs `++` concatenation, `*` multiplication vs `**` exponentiation, `/` division vs `//` floor division, and `%` standard modulo vs `%%` floor division modulo.
 Mu will check any combination of symbols greedily until the next space or word, so for example `++` would be different from `+ +`.
 Spaces are required between multiple symbolic operators, much like how spaces are required between words.
-Symbol characters include any ASCII character that isn't alphanumeric, whitespace, or quotation marks, or brackets&mdash;in other words these symbols: `~!@#$%^&*-+=|\:;'",<.>/?`.
+Symbol characters include any ASCII character that isn't alphanumeric, whitespace, quotation marks, delimiters, or brackets&mdash;in other words these symbols: `~!@#$%^&*-+=|\:<.>/?`.

 **Algebra:**